spinalcordtoolbox/spinalcordtoolbox/README.md

 ### Installation with Windows Subsystem for Linux (Windows 10).

-In order to install sct on Windows 10, it is possible to install it on windows subsystem for linux (WSL).
+Windows subsystem for Linux (WSL) is a new Windows 10 feature that enables you to run native Linux command-line tools directly on Windows.
+That way, it is possible to install a Linux version SCT and use it within your Windows 10 environment.

 [Tutorial how to install SCT on WSL](https://github.com/neuropoly/spinalcordtoolbox/wiki/SCT-on-Windows-10:-Installation-instruction-for-SCT-on-Windows-subsytem-for-linux)